apache/apisix/docs/en/latest/getting-started.md

 2. Creating a Route and binding it with an Upstream
 3. Verifying the results after binding with `curl`

-This docs also introduces some of the advanced features and operations in Apache APISIX like authentication, prefixing a Route, using the APISIX Dashboard, and troubleshooting.
+This document also introduces some of the advanced features and operations in Apache APISIX like authentication, prefixing a Route, using the APISIX Dashboard, and troubleshooting.

 The following `echo` endpoint is used as an example here.
 This endpoint will return the parameters we pass.